AtejiEmmanuel/PRODIGY_CS_Tasks/PRODIGY_CS_04/README.md

 - **Corrupted Decryption**: Verify you're using the same password as for encryption
 - **PIL Import Error**: Install the Pillow library using apt as shown in the installation section

-## Future Improvements

-- Add additional encryption algorithms
-- Implement key stretching for enhanced security
-- Add a GUI interface
-- Support for additional image formats
-- Add integrity verification

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.